intrvertmichael/twttr/README.md

 # Twitter Clone
-After completing the [FullStackOpen](https://fullstackopen.com/en/) I wanted to work on a project to put all the backend skills that I learned.
-I decided to work on a twitter clone.
-The project began simple but after completing the base I kept adding to it to the state it is in now.
+After completing the online course : [FullStackOpen](https://fullstackopen.com/en/) I wanted to work on a project to put all the backend skills that I learned to practice.
+I decided to work on a Twitter clone.
+The project began simple but after completing the base I kept adding to it up to the state it is in now.

 ## Technology Used
 In order to create this app I used React and Redux in the front end, and Node and Express in the backend.
 MongoDB was used to store the information on the database from the backend.

 ## Entry Page
 When you go on the web app the first thing you see is the list of posts from all users.
-The posts can be written after signing up for an account or logging in with the appropriate buttons on the sidebar.
+The posts can be written after signing up for an account or logging in with a previous account with the buttons on the sidebar.
 On the bottom of the search bar is a searchfield that can be used to look for posts with a specific hashtag.

 ## Backend Authorization
 The passwords are encrypted so no plain password is stored on the Database which will never be known by anyone other than the user.
 Once logged in a token from the Database is stored locally in order for you to stay logged in even after the page being closed or refreshed.